Different people, different backgrounds, a shared vision!

 We are Families United Network!

-I have worked for FUN now for over 8 years.
+I have worked for FUN now for many years!
 I have 2 children, my youngest boy has severe learning difficulties.
 This is how I first came across FUN, my family have been members of FUN for a number of years and the whole family have benefited from all that FUN offers.
 I am now in a position where I can give back, helping support families and this can be as little as a listening ear.

 There is never a quiet day at FUN, we are always looking at new ideas to better the service we already provide, from meeting new families to jumping from an aeroplane to raise money.

-Hi I’m Nazma and I am the Short Breaks Co-ordinator for FUN.
+Hi I’m Nazma and I am the Services Manager here at FUN HQ

 In previous roles I have organised corporate and social events, worked directly with children and have managed other short breaks projects in London and Milton Keynes.
 I have a passion for working in this field and I am looking forward to seeing FUN grow in assisting families in Bedfordshire receive a short break whilst their child has the opportunity to learn new skills, gain confidence and have lots of fun with the support of our sessional workers.